mrcbax/logoilab.github.io/MuxHat.md

 If you would like you can [DONATE](https://cpcde.page.link/FJXh) to the project.
 This will help bring production cost down.

-You can buy your own MuxHat here: [**EBay Link**](https://cpcde.page.link/oPPX) *Just in time for the holidays!
-Please try to limit your order quantity so that more people can all have a happy holiday season.*
+You can buy your own MuxHat here: [**EBay Link**](https://cpcde.page.link/oPPX) *We are currently sold out of the initial batch.
+We will be waiting on reviews of the functionality of the product from the buyers before offering more for sale.*

 ## Table of contents